 Ben Loyal from Loch Loyal

-Hillwalking route to An Caisteal on Ben Loyal from Loch Loyal
+Hillwalking route to An Caisteal on Ben Loyal from Loch Loyal.
+A quiet approach avoiding farmland leads to a circular hike over the granite peaks.

 Route outline